Best Baseball Movies

 Number 3: The Bad News Bears

 Throughout the first 50 or so years of movie history kids were always cute and cuddly and precocious.
-Even if they acted like rascals they were still well-groomed and talented.
+Even if they acted like rascals, they were still well-groomed and talented.
 That started to change in the 70s, with the 1976 comedy Bad News Bears leading the charge.

 Number 2: Moneyball

-While a movie about baseball statistics could be tough sell, something about Moneyball clicked and it made over 100 million at the box office and scored six Academy Award nominations.
+While a movie about baseball statistics could be a tough sell, something about Moneyball clicked and it made over 100 million at the box office and scored six Academy Award nominations.

 In the movie former Major Leaguer Royce Clayton plays Oakland shortstop Miguel Tejada and former Major Leaguer Stephen Bishop plays Oakland outfielder David Justice — who was actually a teammate of his during the 90s.